weareblahs/bus/README.md

 # Issues

+- rapidKL: It is unsure about which bus routes are currently in operation as the data returns all bus routes, including the non-operating ones.
+Possible temporary fix to detect bus stations from the `routes.json` file will be implemented soon.
 - Migration: If a user visits the `b.ntyx.dev` instance before the migration to bus? v2, the data will not be loaded and the Settings page returns a blank screen.
 If you face this problem, please clear cookies on your mobile device, or visit through other browser or Incognito Mode.
 A fix that checks the difference between cookie data of bus? v2 and bus? v1 will be available soon.
   - A temporary fix has been applied for language and display method as these options are only available on bus? v2.
 If the cookie variable is not detected, it creates the cookie variables with the default value under the Home component.
 - Global: Station info inaccurate for some stations (previous, current, next).
 Please see myRapid PULSE app for accurate info.
 Location data is accurate.